saikrishnags05/Project-for-Data-to-Decisions/Data Cleaning Documentation/GIT_Data-Cleaning.md

 `ethnic_identity` this is about the people of different groups who attend the events

-### Cleaning procidure :-
+### Cleaning procedure :-

-**step 1:-** Since i am using Data format so i have to find the difference between each and every even that is been taken place.
+**step 1:-** Since I am using Data format, I need to find the difference between each and every service that has taken place.
 So, i have used as.Date() function to get the actual date format.

 **step 2:-** Apply step1 to all the date column to verify it in next phase.

-**step 3:-** Now create a new column add subtract the dates if we get the values in negatives then it is enroled before the event,if 0 then they resisted at the moment and if greater the 0 then it is after the event.
+**step 3:-** Now create a new column add subtract the dates if we get the values as negatives then enrollment is before the service,if 0 then they resisted at the moment and if greater thsn 0 then it is after the service.

 **step 4:-** Later total we have 5 states in the data set which is mentioned in short form

-**step 5:-** Subset each and every State are in short form like `IA`,`NE`,`CO`,`NC`,`SC`and later updated to full form of user understanding `iowa`, `Nebrska` `colorado`,
+**step 5:-** Subset each and every State are in short form like `IA`,`NE`,`CO`,`NC`,`SC`and later updated to full form of user understanding `Iowa`, `Nebraska` Colorado`,"North Carolina","South Carolina" and we can observe many different plots based on state and there zip code.
-`north carolina`,`south carolina`

-and we can observe many different plots based on state and there zip code.